+Was geht ab?
 If you are learning German before moving to a German-speaking country, you will realise once getting there that native speakers use a lot of slang and colloquial expressions that you have never heard before.
 Becoming truly fluent means being able to understand these (sometimes) strange expressions and, more importantly, being able to use them appropriately.
 It is the fun part of learning a language!
+Here comes our collection of 15 German slang phrases.

 15 common German slang expressions

-We have selected 15 German slang terms and colloquial expressions among our favourites.
+We have selected 15 German slang phrases and colloquial expressions among our favourites.
 Using them will help you perfect your skills as far as everyday speech is concerned.
 Using these popular German expressions will also ensure you do not feel embarrassed if a native speaker uses them when talking to you.

 This interjection might be confusing the first time you hear it.
 It can roughly be translated as “well?” and is mostly being used when greeting someone, albeit very informally.
 The most difficult part is to figure out what to answer, but here’s our tip: just reply “na?” in return and you should be fine!